-Action # Title Description Total Funds Contributing 3.1 Professional The district will continue to provide high-quality professional \$128,000.00 Yes development on development for teachers, administrators, counselors and other school behavior and social- staff on evidence- based behavior intervention and social-emotional emotional education education strategies and practices to reduce suspensions, expulsions
+Action # Title Description Total Funds Contributing 3.1 Professional development on behavior and social- emotional education The district will continue to provide high-quality professional development for teachers, administrators, counselors and other school staff on evidence- based behavior intervention and social-emotional education strategies and practices to reduce suspensions, expulsions and chronic absenteeism as well as improve student sense of safety \$128,000.00 Yes

-Action # Title Description Total Funds Contributing and chronic absenteeism as well as improve student sense of safety for English learners, foster and homeless youth, and economically disadvantaged pupils.
+Action # Title Description Total Funds Contributing for English learners, foster and homeless youth, and economically disadvantaged pupils.
 3.2 Supplementary materials The district will continue to purchase supplementary instructional, social-emotional education, and behavioral intervention materials and equipment to improve chronic absenteeism and graduation rates for the unduplicated pupil population.
 COVID-19 CRRSA/ARP funds: a.
 Purchase protective equipment (gloves, masks, face shields, no touch thermometers, disposable coveralls and aprons, etc.) and sanitizing supplies and equipment to meet the needs of students and teachers and reduce the spread of disease. b.
 Purchase the necessary equipment (backpack sprayers, foggers, and blowers) to clean and sanitize classrooms after each student use. c.
-Purchase COVID test kits for students and staff. \$1,226,000.00 Yes 3.3 Alternative educational settings The district will continue to provide alternative educational settings and services to reduce chronic absenteeism, suspensions, and expulsions of English learners and economically disadvantaged pupils. a.
+Purchase COVID test kits for students and staff. \$820,000.00 Yes 3.3 Alternative educational settings The district will continue to provide alternative educational settings and services to reduce chronic absenteeism, suspensions, and expulsions of English learners and economically disadvantaged pupils. a.
 Maintain the district Opportunity Program teacher as an alternative educational setting. b.
-Maintain three academic intervention teachers - one for each comprehensive school site to provide behavioral improvement instruction. \$711,110.00 Yes 3.4 Additional academic support and options The district will continue to provide additional support, academic interventions and academic acceleration options to improve services and increase graduation rates of English Learners, students with disabilities and pupils of low economic status. \$1,538,423.00 Yes
+Maintain three academic intervention teachers - one for each comprehensive school site to provide behavioral improvement instruction. \$711,110.00 Yes 3.4 Additional academic support and options The district will continue to provide additional support, academic interventions and academic acceleration options to improve services and increase graduation rates of English Learners, students with disabilities and pupils of low economic status. \$1,781,900.00 Yes